alagman/moon-framework/README.md

 # Aldwinium Framewrok

 A simple selenium framework.
 This is just a hobby project to test things out.
 Based the name on [Winium](https://github.com/2gis/Winium) and ofcourse my First name, thought it was funny LOL.
+README.md is WIP.

 ## Getting Started